Rekkonnect/AdventOfCSharp/docs/benchmarks.md

 It is important that solving either part of the two of a problem should be an isolated process.
 In other words, solving part 2 shouldn't depend on having solved part 1.

 Additionally, this feature is offered exclusively to C# projects.
-However, this only limits the project that contains the benchmarks; you are still free to write your problem solutions in other projects in your language of preference (either VB or F#).
+However, this only limits the project that contains the benchmarks; you are still free to write your problem solutions in other projects in your language of preference (C#, VB or F#).

 ## Setting up the project